 When Will Workstorm Disclose My Information?

 As directed by your Enterprise Customer.
 If you are an Enterprise User and we are asked to do so by the Enterprise Customer who provided your Enterprise User Account, we will disclose information on its behalf.

 To Third-Party Sites.
 We may disclose information to Third-Party Sites that you or the Enterprise Customer who provided your Enterprise User Account connect to the Services.

 To the Enterprise Customer who provided you with your Enterprise User Account.
 We may disclose information to the Enterprise Customer, network administrators, and other users authorized by the Enterprise Customer to access the requested information.

 To new Enterprise Customers.
 If you create an Individual User Account, and your employer becomes an Enterprise Customer at a later time, your Individual User Account may be converted to an Enterprise User Account associated with your employer, and all of your previous Content may become Enterprise Data under the ownership and control of your employer.

 To Others Working for and on Behalf of Workstorm.
-We may provide access to, or share your information with, third-party service providers contracted by Workstorm to assist in providing the Services (e.g., a web hosting service provider).
+We may provide access to, or share your information with, third-party service providers contracted by Workstorm to assist in providing the Services (e.g., a web hosting service provider or payment processing provider).
 We may also need to provide a third-party service provider access to information to support auditing, compliance, and corporate governance functions.
 These third parties have no independent rights related to the information and cannot use it for any purpose other than on behalf, and at the direction, of Workstorm.